mozilla-services/docs/source/keyexchange/apis.rst

 **POST https://server/report**

-  Reports a log to the server, and optionally ask for a channel deletion.
+  Reports a log to the server, and optionally asks for a channel deletion.

   The log is the body of the request.
 If the request contains a ''X-KeyExchange-Log'' header, its value is prepended